-Since the Company's initial public offering ("IPO") in 2018, the Board of Directors has been divided into three classes, each elected for a three-year term.
+Since the Company's initial public offering ("IPO") in 2018, the Board has been divided into three classes, each elected for a three-year term.
 The classification of the Board results in staggered elections, with a different class of directors standing for election every third year.
 Currently, any director elected to fill a newly created Board seat or vacancy holds office for a term that coincides with the remaining term of the class of directors in which the new directorship was created or the vacancy occurred.
 The Board has believed that this classified structure promotes continuity and stability of strategy, oversight and policies, provides negotiating leverage to the Board in a potential takeover situation and facilitates the ability of the Board to focus on creating long-term stockholder value.
 As part of the Company's regular discussions on corporate governance issues, in consultation with members of the Board and incorporating feedback from the Company's stockholders, the Board evaluated the classified board structure and took into account arguments both for and against the continuation of a classified board.
+The Board submitted a declassification proposal at the 2020 annual meeting of stockholders, and although such proposal did not receive the required approval of at least two-thirds of the outstanding shares entitled to vote at the meeting, 98.81% of the shares present in person or represented by proxy at the meeting voted in favor of such proposal.

 The Board (including the members of the nominating and governance committee) considered the growing sentiment, particularly in the institutional investor community, in favor of annual elections and the Board's ability to continue to be effective in protecting stockholder interests under an annual election system.
-In this regard, the Board recognizes that many investors and commentators believe that the election of directors is the primary means for stockholders to influence corporate governance policies and hold management accountable for implementing those policies.
+In this regard, the Board recognizes that many investors and commentators believe that the election of directors is the primary means for stockholders to influence corporate policies and hold management accountable for implementing those policies.
 The Board is also cognizant that many other companies who recently went public have eliminated their classified board structures in recent years.

 In order to implement declassification of the Board, the Company's Certificate of Incorporation will need to be amended.
-After careful deliberation, the Board, upon the recommendation of the nominating and governance committee, has approved proposed amendments to the Company's Certificate of Incorporation that would eventually eliminate the classified structure and provide for the annual election of all directors beginning at the 2022 Annual Meeting of Stockholders.
+After careful deliberation, the Board, upon the recommendation of the nominating and governance committee, has approved proposed amendments to the Company's Certificate of Incorporation that would eventually eliminate the classified structure and provide for the annual election of all directors beginning at the 2023 Annual Meeting of Stockholders.
 The general description of the declassification amendments set forth below is a summary only and is qualified in its entirety by and subject to the full text of the form of proposed amendments (the "Declassification Amendments"), which is attached as Annex A hereto.